FAQs – PLEASE READ THIS PAGE THOROUGHLY

-All communication from the competition is via email so it is your responsibility to look out for emails and check your junk folder during the judging phases which run from November - January.
+All notifications from the competition are sent via email so it is your responsibility to look out for emails and especially monitor your junk folder.
+Backup emails are recorded in your Submittable account.

-However, as backup, all activity on your entry is logged on your submittable.com account and you can view the progress of your entry at any time by logging in.
-To view any activity, click on your submission number then on the next page, click on the "activity and messages" tab.
+To view any activity, click on your submission number then on the next page, click on the “activity and messages” tab (see images below).

 - you had difficulty uploading your files and you informed us.
 In this case, we will mark your account with a special tag and your images will not be deleted and kept on record for a period of time after the competition has closed.

 - your images may be of interest to a sponsor who has notified us to look out for images of certain subjects or locations.
 In this case, your account will have been marked with a special tag and your images will not have been deleted.
 The interested sponsor will contact you directly if they wish to make an arrangement with you to use your images.

 Please note: In all cases, regardless of images left in your Submittable account, the winners list published on the day of the official announcement is the final result.
 E&OE

 If you are successful or unsuccessful in reaching the next or final rounds, we will send out an email notifying you of this.
 When each stage is completed, we publish this on social media.
 NOTE: You should keep your notification confidential and do not disclose this on social media.